How Can We Synthesize High-Quality Pretraining Data? A Systematic Study of Prompt Design, Generator Model, and Source Data: Results

 We evaluate the impact of the selection of $\mathcal{D}_{\text{mix}}$ by fixing $\mathcal{D}_{\text{source}}$ to FWHQ or FWLQ and employing the \texttt{tutorial} prompt.
 As shown in Table \ref{tab:mix-in}, all configurations incorporating a mix-in dataset surpass the source-only baseline (indicated in gray).
 In high-quality source settings, DCLM and FWHQ serve as the most effective mix-in components, outperforming the baseline by 2.50 and 2.48 points, respectively.
 Conversely, when rephrasing low-quality data, the inclusion of FWHQ as the mix-in dataset yields slightly superior utility (12.99) compared to DCLM (12.62).
 These results establish that the selection of the mix-in dataset is a critical determinant of final performance, with FWHQ and DCLM representing the optimal choices for the mix-in component.

 \paragraph{Source Data Quality and Up-cycling.}

 We further examine the influence of the quality of $\mathcal{D}_{\text{source}}$ using the \texttt{tutorial} prompt.
 When we set $\mathcal{D}_{\text{source}} = \mathcal{D}_{\text{mix}}$, the quality of the source material serves as a primary factor of the final performance of the model (Table~\ref{tab:source_data}).
 Specifically, large variance exists between configurations, ranging from 9.63 for FWLQ to 14.3 for FWHQ.
 However, a distinct trend emerges when the quality of $\mathcal{D}_{\text{mix}}$ is fixed at a high level: the inherent quality of $\mathcal{D}_{\text{source}}$ becomes less dominant.
 In this high-quality mix-in setting, the performance delta narrows to a maximum of 1.78 points.
 These results demonstrate that the rephrasing of low-quality data yields competitive results if the training process pairs the synthetic samples with a robust mix-in corpus.

-This observation is encouraging: it suggests that the generation pipeline can successfully up-cycle noisy web text into high-utility training tokens, thereby effectively expanding the reservoir of available source data for pretraining.
+Specifically, as shown in Table \ref{tab:source_data}, substituting half of the high-quality training budget with rephrased low-quality tokens ($\mathcal{D}_{\text{source}}=\text{FWLQ}$ with $\mathcal{D}_{\text{mix}}=\text{FWHQ}$, achieving 12.99) actually improves downstream performance by +1.17 points over using 100\% high-quality data alone (FWHQ = 11.82), while outperforming raw FWLQ (8.83) by +4.16 points.
+This observation is encouraging: it demonstrates that the rephrasing pipeline is not simply being carried by the high-quality mix-in, but rather successfully up-cycles noisy web text into high-utility training tokens, thereby effectively expanding the reservoir of available source data for pretraining.